Tongrim County

 Tongrim County is a kun, or county, in coastal southwestern North P'yŏngan province, North Korea.
 It borders P'ihyŏn and Ch'ŏnma to the north, Sŏnch'ŏn to the east, Ch'ŏlsan to the southwest and Yŏmju to the west.
 To the south, it looks out on the Yellow Sea.

 Geography

-The landscape is dominated by low, rolling hills and basins.
-The highest point is Munsusan, rising to 736 m on the northern border.
+The landscape is dominated by low, rolling hills and basins, rising to its highest point, Munsusan, at 736 m on the northern border.
 Tongrim is drained by the Ch'ŏngch'ŏn River and its tributaries, including the Maryŏng River and the Kokch'ŏn stream.
 Some 60% of the county is covered by forestland; only 26% of the area is cultivated.

 Administrative divisions

 Tongrim county is divided into 1 ŭp (town), 2 rodongjagu (workers' districts) and 20 ri (villages):